dwyl/aws-lambda-deploy/README.md

 ## What?

-Simplify the process of deploying a AWS Lambda Function.
+Simplify the process of deploying a AWS Lambda Function *without having to adopt a build tool/system*.

 ## How?